LiamJCates/Programming-Notes/C++/Overview.md

+C and C++’s philosophy

+The underlying design philosophy of C and C++ can be summed up as “trust the programmer” -- which is both wonderful and dangerous.
+C++ is designed to allow the programmer a high degree of freedom to do what they want.
+However, this also means the language often won’t stop you from doing things that don’t make sense, because it will assume you’re doing so for some reason it doesn’t understand.
+There are quite a few pitfalls that new programmers are likely to fall into if caught unaware.
+This is one of the primary reasons why knowing what you shouldn’t do in C/C++ is almost as important as knowing what you should do.

 C++ Characteristics
 C++ is a mid-level, statically typed, compiled, general-purpose, case-sensitive, free-form programming language that supports procedural, object-oriented, and generic programming.